United passenger who died may have had Covid-19 symptoms, airline says

 On Wednesday, United Airlines announced it will ask passengers for extra contact information in case anyone on their flight comes down with coronavirus.

-They can then share that information with the CDC.
+The airline can then share that information with the CDC.

 Earlier this month, Delta Air Lines also announced it would request contact tracing information for passengers coming into the United States.